French destroyer Cassard (1931): Construction and career

 Cassard, named after the 17th-century commander Jacques Cassard, was ordered on 1 February 1930 from Ateliers et Chantiers de Bretagne as part of the 1929 Naval Program.
 She was laid down at their Nantes shipyard on 12 November 1930, launched on 8 November 1931, commissioned on 1 November 1932, completed on 10 September 1933, and entered service on 7 October.
 Her entry into service was delayed by six-month-long repairs to her main gearboxes.

 When the Vauquelins entered service they were assigned to the 5th and the newly formed 6th Light Divisions (Division légère (DL)) which were later redesignated as scout divisions (Division de contre-torpilleurs).
 Cassard and her sister ships Tartu and Chevalier Paul were assigned to the 5th DL of the group of large destroyers (Groupe de contre-torpilleurs (GCT) of the 3rd Squadron (3^{e} Escadre), based in Toulon.
 After the start of the Spanish Civil War in July 1936, the contre-torpilleurs and destroyers in the Mediterranean were assigned to assist French citizens in Spain and to patrol the surveillance zones assigned to France on a monthly rotation beginning on 24 September as part of the non-intervention agreement.

 The GCT reverted to its previous designation of the 3rd Light Squadron on 15 September.
-As of 1 October 1936 Le Chevalier Paul, Tartu and Vauquelin were assigned to the 5th Light Division while Cassard, Maillé Brézé and Kersaint belonged to the 9th, both of which were assigned to the Mediterranean Squadron.
+As of 1 October 1936 Chevalier Paul, Tartu and Vauquelin were assigned to the 5th Light Division while Cassard, Maillé Brézé and Kersaint belonged to the 9th, both of which were assigned to the Mediterranean Squadron.
 The 9th DL participated in a naval review held by the Navy Minister Alphonse Gasnier-Duparc in Brest on 27 May 1937.
 The following year the Mediterranean Squadron cruised the Eastern Mediterranean in May–June 1938; the squadron was redesignated at the Mediterranean Fleet (Flotte de la Méditerranée) on 1 July 1939.